 The CooperVision facility is located at 711 North Road in Scottsville, New York on an approximately 5.4 acre parcel of land (See Figures 1 and 2).
 The property includes an original building with additions having a total area of approximately 50,000 sq. ft.
-Soil and groundwater on some portions of the property have been found to be impacted by volatile organic compounds (VOCs), primarily 1,1,1-trichloroethane (TCA), likely resulting from activities by a former owner that occupied the property and used it for manufacturing beginning in the mid-1970s.
+Soil and groundwater on some portions of the property have been found to have volatile organic compounds (VOCs), primarily 1,1,1-trichloroethane (TCA), likely resulting from activities by a former owner that occupied the property and used it for manufacturing beginning in the mid-1970s.
+CooperVision, Inc. applied to the NYSDEC and was accepted for participation in New York State's Voluntary Cleanup (VC) Program for the CooperVision facility.